Pluricentric language: Hindustani

 The Hindi languages are a large dialect continuum defined as a unit culturally.
 Medieval Hindustani (then known as Hindavi) was based on a register of the Delhi dialect and has two modern literary forms, Standard Hindi and Standard Urdu.
 Additionally, there are historical literary standards, such as the closely related Braj Bhasha and the more distant Awadhi, as well as recently established standard languages based on what were once considered Hindi dialects: Maithili and Dogri.
 Other varieties, such as Rajasthani, are often considered distinct languages but have no standard form.
 Caribbean Hindi and Fijian Hindi also differ significantly from the Sanskritized standard Hindi spoken in India.

 Malay

-The Malay language has many local dialects and creolized versions, but it has two main normative varieties which are Malaysian and Indonesian: Indonesian is codified by Indonesia as its own lingua franca based on the dialect spoken in Riau Islands, whereas Malaysia codifies Malaysian based on the vernacular dialect of Johor.
-Thus, both lects have the same dialectal basis, and linguistic sources still tend to treat the standards as different forms of a single language.
+The Malay language has many local dialects and creolized versions, but it has two main normative varieties which are Malaysian Malay and Indonesian: Indonesian was codified by Indonesia as its own lingua franca based on the dialect spoken in the Riau Islands, whereas Malaysian Malay was codified based on the dialect of Johor.
+Thus, both lects have the same dialectal basis, and linguistic sources still tend to treat the two standards as different forms of a single language.
 In popular parlance, however, the two varieties are often thought of as distinct tongues in their own rights due to the growing divergence between them and for political reasons.
 Nevertheless, they retain a high degree of mutual intelligibility despite a number of differences in vocabulary (including many false friends) and grammar.